maki-it/lexoffice-invoice-upload/README.md

 1. Install requirements `pip install -r requirements.txt`
 2. Specify your configuration in `config.ini` (you can generate a config file with `python3 main.py --generate` or `python3 main.py --generate --config /my/destination/mycustomconfig.conf`)
 3. Run `python3 main.py`
-4. Mails in specified maildir will automatically be searched for attachements with the configured file extension, then downloaed und uploaded to Lexoffice via their API.
+4. Mails in specified maildir will automatically be searched for attachements with the configured file extension, then downloaded und uploaded to Lexoffice via their API.

 ### CLI Arguments
 - `-h`, `--help` show the help message
 - `-c FILE`, `--config FILE` specify the config file to use.
 If nothing is specified, `./config.ini` will be used.
+Use `*` as wildcard to specify multiple config files (`config_*.ini`)
 - `-q`, `--quiet` don't print status messages to stdout.
 - `-g`, `--generate` generate a new configruation file, optionally specify path and filename with `--config` argument.
 - `-l`, `--loop`, `--continuous` specify the intervall in seconds between each run.
 Only takes effect in loop/continuous mode.
 Default is 120 seconds